konohiroaki/java8-code-kata/readme.md

 Edit the unit tests to pass them by following its description.

+Most tests are annotated with `@Necessity(true)` which means the test only requires basic knowledge.

+Tests annotated with `@Necessity(false)` are more difficult and need to think to solve them.

 ### Where are the answers?

 Check the 'solution' branch, but please try to solve by yourself at first.